This feature is used to develop ETL definitions.

 Create Definition.

-Select the Actions - Create menu option to initiate on the ETL Definitions page.
+Select Actions > Create on the ETL Definitions page.

-A pop-up window is displayed for configuration.
-Provide a new name for the definition.
+A pop-up window appears for configuration.
+Enter a new name for the definition.
 Select the checkbox for the designer canvas.
-Click the Create button.
+Click the “Create” button.

-The definition is rendered on the new page, with an empty designer canvas in the center, a tool menu on the left, and statistics information on the right.
+The definition is displayed on the new page, with an empty designer canvas in the center, a tool menu on the left, and statistics on the right.

-You must drag and drop some ETL steps to create a definition.
-By design, the definition should start with an input file, followed by one or more transformation steps, and conclude with an output step, as shown below.
-Connect the steps, starting from the input step and moving through other steps to the output step.
+Drag and drop ETL steps to create a definition.
+By design, the definition should start with an input file, followed by one or more transformation steps, and end with an output step, as shown below.
+Connect the steps in order, starting with the input step and moving through the other steps to the output step.

-Click the CSV Input File step to configure its “Settings” properties.
-Provide a step name.
-Provide the input file path on the application server.
+Click the CSV Input File step to configure its “Required” properties.
+Enter a step name.
+Enter the input file path on the application server.
 Select the data schema from the drop-down list.
-Click the Save button.
+Click the “Save” button.

 Design Definition.

-The definition is rendered on a new page and is locked for other users.
+The definition is displayed on a new page and locked for other users.

-The following pop-up window is displayed to open a definition locked by other users.
-Select the Render button to view the definition in read-only mode.
+The following pop-up window appears when a definition is locked by other users.
+Select the “Render” button to view the definition in read-only mode.

-Select the Save button to confirm the changes to the definition.
-A confirmation message is displayed in the top-right hand corner as shown below.
+Select the “Save” button to confirm changes to the definition.
+A confirmation message appears in the top-right corner, as shown below.

 Rename Definition.